d3/d3/tutorial/bar-2.markdown

 With the new data join, we can no longer assume that the enter and exit selections are empty; instead, each contains exactly one bar upon redraw, as a new data point arrives and an old data point leaves.
-(If the data is irregular, multiple bars could enter and exit with each redraw.)
+(If using real data, don't assume regularity; multiple bars could enter and exit with each redraw.)
 So, the update is split to handle enter and exit separately.
-However, the update transition is actually
-simplified: we only transition the "x" attribute, as the "y" and "height" attributes are unchanged with object constancy!
+However, the update transition is actually simplified: we only transition the "x" attribute, as the "y" and "height" attributes do not change!

 Note that operations on the entering or exiting selection do *not* affect the updating selection.
 Thus, the transition defined on `rect` on L14 above includes